 If there’s a delay between moving out of your current property and into your new home, then you might need to put some of your belongings in self-storage.

 There are a few factors to consider when shopping around for self-storage, including the location of the storage facility, its accessibility, and standards including level of security.

 The price of self-storage will vary depending on a few factors including the size of the unit, its location, replacement value, and length of use.
-However, as a general guide, the Self Storage Association’s 2020 annual industry report marked the average self-storage rental cost at £23.11 per year per square foot.
+However, as a general guide, Admiral Home Insurance suggests that the average home-mover will need a self-storage for around 15 weeks, which will set you back around £390.